crate/cloud-howtos/docs/delete-cluster.rst

 This generates a drop-down menu with various options for interacting with the offer.
 In this menu, click the option *Cancel subscription*.

-A warning will appear, stating that cancelling the subscription will not terminate your running services.
+A warning will appear stating that canceling the subscription will not terminate your running services.
 Do not worry: upon receiving a notice of cancellation of the subscription, the CrateDB Cloud team will terminate your running services for you.
 Therefore, you can safely cancel your subscription